AntonVoltchok/Prototype-BoostPack/README.md

 # Prototype BoostPack
-Rapid Prototyping Helpers - No Dependencies
+Responsive Rapid Prototyping Helpers - No Dependencies

 I noticed Ionic as well as a few other mobile front-end frameworks had some basic helper classes which I liked a lot, so I decided to add